 - Loss of hair in an atypical pattern

 - Excess facial hair, acne or menstrual irregularities

 - Bald or patchy spots in hair, beard or eyebrows

 - Hair loss following the start of new medication

 Treatment for loss of hair due to disease or inflammation typically involves drugs to reduce inflammation or suppress the immune system.
 If you have been prescribed new medication and suspect it may be causing the loss, then consult your doctor as pausing or changing medication may be considered.

 There are two medications, Minoxidil and Finasteride, that approved by the Food and Drug Administration (FDA) for the treatment of hair loss.

 Minoxidil is suitable for both men and women that can be purchased over-the-counter.
 It is a foam or liquid that you rub into your scalp twice a day to grow hair and to prevent further hair loss.
 Some people experience a slower rate of loss, hair regrowth or both.
 It takes approximately 4 months to see results and continuous application is the only way to maintain benefits.
 Side effects are possible, including unwanted hair growth on the adjacent skin of the face and hands, scalp irritation and rapid heart rate.

 Finasteride is a prescription drug (a daily pill) only available to men.
 Results can include new hair growth and slowing of hair loss, however it must be taken ongoing to maintain the results.
 Side effects are rare but can include increased risk of prostate cancer and diminished sex drive and function.

-DHI are the hair restoration specialists and have over 48 years’ experience.
-All procedures are performed by a highly-skilled DHI Certified Doctor, certified through the London Hair Restoration Academy.
-You can contact a hair restoration specialist in any of our DHI clinics for hair transplant Auckland.
+Gro are the hair restoration specialists and have over 48 years’ experience.
+All procedures are performed by a highly-skilled Certified Doctor, certified through the London Hair Restoration Academy.
+You can contact a hair restoration specialist in any of our Gro clinics for hair transplant Auckland.